samiksha-2702/BookStore/README.md

 <br/>

 > BiblioCart is a full-stack e-commerce web application for buying books online.
-> Browse books, manage your cart, pay securely, and track every order — all in one place.
+> Browse books, save to wishlist, manage your cart, pay securely, and track every order — all in one place.

 <br/>